 [Heading inserted in Gazette 10 Dec 2004 p.
 5897.]

 196E.
-Term allocated pension accounts
+Term allocated pension accounts for Members, Board to establish

 (1) The Board is to establish and maintain in the Fund a term allocated pension account for each Term Allocated Pension Member.